astrolabsoftware/fink-client/docs/datatransfer.md

 ### Known bugs

 1. Data from 2019/2020/2021 and 2022/2023 are not compatible (different schemas).
 We will resolve the problem soon, but in the meantime, do not mix data from the two periods in a single query.
+2. With version 4.0, you wouldn't have the partitioning column when reading in a dataframe.
+This has been corrected in 4.1.